lily-coder/newsweek-web-clone/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/lily-coder/newsweek-web-clone/issues).

 ## Show your support

 Give a ⭐️ if you like this project!
+We'd really appreciate it.

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to [Microverse](https://github.com/lily-coder/newsweek-web-clone/issues) for providing the [linters](https://github.com/microverseinc/linters-config/tree/master/html-css)

 ## 📝 License